dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- I've uploaded to Nexus (under Module 4) a more complete overview of the economic integration/national responsiveness framework.
 - Three more:
     - Collis, D. (2011) 'Should you have a global strategy?', MIT Sloan Management Review 53(1).
 (Katya)
     - Mehanna, R.-A. (2008) "Strategic Patterns in International Business: Product Differentiation or Complementarity?", Journal of Transnational Management 13(2):112–131.
 (Keith)